Permissible Advertising Using Olympic Designations

-A car dealer in Schweinfurt had advertised a car as "Our offer for the Olympics 2008".
-According to a ruling by the Regional Court of Nuremberg-Fürth, this does not constitute a violation of the law on the protection of the Olympic emblem and Olympic designations (OlympSchG).
+A car dealership in Schweinfurt advertised a vehicle as 'Our Offer for Olympia 2008'.
+According to a ruling by the Nuremberg-Fürth Regional Court, this does not constitute a violation of the Act on the Protection of the Olympic Emblem and Olympic Designations (OlympSchG).

-A car dealer in Schweinfurt had an offer for a car on its website with the slogan "FlatRateEdition Beijing".
-Our offer for the 2008 Olympics.
-The German Olympic Sports Association (Deutscher Olympischer Sportbund e.V.) saw this as a violation of the OlympSchG, which protects, among other things, the name "Olympia".
-It therefore sent a warning to the car dealership.
-The car dealership then undertook to refrain from such advertising in future, but was not prepared to pay the lawyer's fees claimed by the Olympic Sports Confederation for the warning.
-The Nuremberg-Fürth Regional Court dismissed the claim in its judgement of 12 December 2012.
+A car dealership in Schweinfurt had advertised a vehicle on its website with the slogan 'FlatRateEdition Beijing.
+Our Offer for Olympia 2008'.
+The German Olympic Sports Confederation (DOSB) deemed this a violation of the OlympSchG, which, among other things, protects the designation 'Olympia'.
+Consequently, the DOSB issued a legal warning to the car dealership.
+While the dealership subsequently committed to refraining from such advertising in the future, it was unwilling to bear the legal costs claimed by the DOSB for the warning.
+The Nuremberg-Fürth Regional Court dismissed the corresponding lawsuit with a judgment dated December 12, 2012.

-In its judgement, the Regional Court stated that the term "Olympia", which is protected by law, had been used in business without the consent of the Olympic Sports Confederation as the owner of the property right.
-However, according to the legal regulation, this is only unlawful if there is a risk of confusion or if the reputation of the Olympic Games is unfairly impaired or exploited.
-Neither the one nor the other was the case here.
-In particular, the challenged advertising did not create the impression that the car dealership was a sponsor of the Olympic Games.
-The advertising also did not evoke the idea in customers that the vehicle offered was of a special, "Olympic" quality and, finally, the reputation of the Olympic Games was not impaired by the use of the slogan.
-Since there was therefore no infringement, the car dealer sued did not have to pay the warning costs.
+In its judgment, the Regional Court stated that while the term 'Olympia', protected by law, had been used in a commercial context without the consent of the German Olympic Sports Confederation, as the rights holder, this would only be unlawful under the statutory provisions if there was a risk of confusion or if the appreciation of the Olympic Games was unfairly impaired or exploited.
+However, neither of these conditions was met in this case.
+Specifically, the challenged advertisement did not create the impression that the car dealership was a sponsor of the Olympic Games.
+Furthermore, the advertisement did not suggest to customers that the advertised vehicle possessed a special, 'Olympic-grade' quality, and finally, the reputation of the Olympic Games was not impaired by the use of the slogan.
+Since no legal infringement was therefore present, the defendant car dealership was not required to pay the warning costs.

 Pursuant to § 44 of the Ordinance on Jurisdictions in the Area of